ARIZONA 14 DAYS

 Discover Tucson.

 Visit Saguaro National Park.
-This park is dedicated to the largest cactus in the U.S., the saguaro.
-The park is divided into two (2) districts: The Rincon Mountain District, east of downtown, and the Tucson Mountain District, west of downtown.
-Each section features a visitor center, miles of hiking trails and hundreds of towering saguaro cacti.
+This park protects the largest cactus in the U.S., the saguaro.
+It has two parts: Rincon Mountain District to the East of downtown and Tucson Mountain District to the West.
+Both have visitor centers, many hiking trails, and hundreds of tall saguaro cacti.

 Take a scenic drive on the Mount Lemmon Scenic Byway.